windingtree/smart-contracts-tools/src/README.md

-# smart-contracts-tools
+# WindingTree Contracts Management CLI tools
-Tools for bulk deployment, upgrade and interaction with smart contracts
+This CLI is dedicated to the deployment of the new contracts instances, managing upgrades, sending transactions and calling of the contracts functions.

 > All commands are require proper network configuration in the `truffle.js` file